zelronchain/azure-blockchain-projects/bletchley/bletchley-whitepaper.md

 ##Bletchley introduces Cryptlets##

 Cryptlets are the principal building blocks for introducing a secure blockchain middleware tier into the architecture.
-Given the distributed nature of blockchain, this middleware naturally functions as a service in the cloud (Azure/Azure Stack, AWS, Google, Private).
+Given the distributed nature of blockchain, this middleware naturally functions as a service in the cloud (Azure/Azure Stack, AWS, Google, Private) and is more accurately called an Application Fabric.

 In what is referred to as blockchain 1.0 & 2.0, if external data or events based on time or market conditions needs to interact with the blockchain, an “oracle” is required.
 There is no standard way to supply “oracle” data securely and can quickly become an issue in multi-party SmartContracts.
 Calling code or data outside a SmartContract or blockchain in general is breaking the trust barrier threatening the authenticity of the dependent transactions.
 Cryptlets supply this functionality.